CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

     }
 ```

-When necessary, I also used custom modifiers to restrict the access of certain functions to certain contracts.
+When necessary, I also use custom modifiers to restrict the access of certain functions to certain contracts.
 This is part of the upgrability : indeed, when a contract calls another through a low level call, the msg.sender becomes the contract that call the function.
-This is for example the case in the `Interpreter` contract that restricts the access to the `executeRule` function to the `Proxy` contract:
+This is for example the case in the `Interpreter` contract that restricts the access to the `interpretRule` function to the `Proxy` contract:

 ```
 ...